SoftwareGuy/ENet-CSharp/README.md

 - Adaptability
 - Portability

-Please, read [common mistakes](https://github.com/SoftwareGuy/ENet-CSharp/blob/master/COMMON-MISTAKES.md) during integration and check the closed issues section before opening a new issue.
+Please, read [common mistakes](https://github.com/SoftwareGuy/ENet-CSharp/blob/master/COMMON-MISTAKES.md) during integration and check the closed issues of the upstream repo.

+Issues filed here will be analyzed and fixed independently of upstream.

 Building
 --------